 History has no lower-division prerequisites.

 Students in the B.A. in History program will meet the University of Baltimore Information Literacy requirement by successful completion of one of the following:

-- IDIS 110 Introduction to Information Literacy - HIST 300 Exploring the Past.
+- HIST 295: The Historian's Toolkit - IDIS 110: Introduction to Information Literacy.